 - Talk to your agent if you do off-site photo shoots that require you to transport your camera equipment.

-- Bailees' customers exposure if you are developing film or repairing or restoring photos for your clients.
+- Bailees' customer exposure if you are developing film or repairing or restoring photos for your clients.

 - Trips, slips and falls at your portrait studio.
-Install all lighting, wiring and camera stands in a way that your client does not trip over them.
+Install all lighting, wiring, and camera stands in a way that your client won't trip over them.

-Automobile exposure: Talk to your InsuranceHub.com agent if you are doing off premises photo shoots.
+Talk to your InsuranceHub agent if you are doing off-premises photo shoots.
 Remember to do license and MVR checks on all drivers.
 Finally, keep copies of all maintenance records on your vehicles.

-Workers compensation exposure: Your biggest concern here is if you are developing your own film on site.
-You have the potential eye, skin, and lung injury that come from repeated exposure to toxic developing solutions.
+Your biggest concern here is if you are developing your own film on- site.
+Eye, skin, and lung injury can come from repeated exposure to toxic developing solutions.